 Here’s how it works.
 We’ll begin with:

 THE 4-MODULE (12-PART) USER’S GUIDE TO AN AGELESS BRAIN – OR, HOW NOT TO ACCIDENTALLY DESTROY YOUR BRAIN BEFORE YOU ARE DONE USING IT

-There’s nothing funny about being on the wrong end of a diagnosis of brain disease.
+There’s nothing funny about being on the wrong end of a diagnosis of brain shrinkage.
 Or having to give up part of your life to care for someone in that situation.
 It is incredibly taxing for everyone involved.